noureldin1450/flexnet-api-endpoint/content/tv-shows/zombieland-double-tap.md

 slug: Lucifer 2015
 year: "2015"
 duration: 42min
-rating: "6.8"
+rating: 8.2
 tags:
-  - Action
+  - Crime
-  - Comedy
+  - Drama
-  - Horror
+  - Fantasy
 story: Columbus, Tallahassee, Wichita, and Little Rock move to the American heartland as they face off against evolved zombies, fellow survivors, and the growing pains of the snarky makeshift family.